- Adding payments

 - Leave empty: If you want to offset all customers

-- At "Credit invoices to offset" optionally choose the types of payments you want to offset with
+- At "Credit invoices to offset," optionally select the types of payments you want to offset with

 - Examples: